Trash (Alice Cooper album)

-Trash is the eleventh solo studio album by American rock musician Alice Cooper.
+Trash is the eleventh solo and overall eighteenth studio album by American rock musician Alice Cooper.
 It was released on July 25, 1989, by Epic Records.
 The album features the single "Poison", Cooper's first top ten hit since his single "You and Me" in 1977 and marked a great success in Cooper's musical career, reaching the Top 20 of various album charts and selling more than two million copies.
 Trash features John McCurry (who has previously worked with Julian Lennon) on guitar, Hugh McDonald of Bon Jovi on bass as well as Bobby Chouinard and Alan St. Jon, both from Billy Squier's solo band on drums and keyboards, respectively.
 The album was the "biggest hit among his hair metal albums", peaking at number two in the UK and number 20 in the US.